zsomborCzaban/party_organizer/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
   </strong>
   <p/>
-  <p>Welcome to the repository of my Party Organizer webiste<p/>
+  <p>Welcome to the repository for my Party Organizer website!</p>
-  <p>You can find a working demo at <a href="http://130.110.2.198/"> http://130.110.2.198/</a>.
-This was one of my earielst project and it has some flaws.
-I'm building other projects instead of perfecting this one, because theres more to learn I feel like. <p/>
+  <p>You can try a live demo at <a href="http://130.110.2.198/">http://130.110.2.198/</a>.
+This was one of my earliest projects, therefore it has some flaws.
+Instead of perfecting it, I decided to move on and build other projects to learn more.</p>
 </div>

 ---

-## Demo instructions
+## 📖 Demo Instructions

-I believe that the website is straight forward and doesnt need instructions, but there are some functions that only party owners can see that could be easily missed in a quick review.
+I believe the website is straightforward and doesn’t require much explanation.
+However, there are some features only **party owners** can access, which could be easy to miss during a quick review.

-My reccommendations:
+Here are my recommendations:
- - Check out the sign up process.
+- Try out the sign-up process.
- - Check out the "A regular party" with its **owners account**
+- Check out the **"A Regular Party"** page using the owner’s account:
- - 1. **username:** recruiter
+    1. **Username:** recruiter
- - 2. **password:** IWillHireZsombor0
+    2. **Password:** IWillHireZsombor0

 ---

-## Technical Overview
+## 🛠️ Technical Overview

 Hey there!

-Before checking out my code, please note that this was my first ever time working with go and react.
-Most of my code was written after 8 hours of work and under a time pressure (I used this for my thesis at my Bsc), so often quick and dirty solutions were choose for the sake of "feeling like making progress".
-This mostly reflect on my frontend code, and I hope I'll never do a project again with this mentality.
-While I think my backend code turned out mostly fine, in my frontend code i made lots of mistakes.
+Before diving into the code, keep in mind that this was my first time working with Go and React.
+Most of this project was built after long workdays and under time pressure (I used it for my BSc thesis), so I often chose quick and dirty solutions just to feel like I was making progress.

-The application has a static frontend and an API for the backend with sqlite database (that could be swapped out).
+This is most obvious in the frontend code, which I now see has plenty of mistakes.
+I hope to never make the mistake of adding technical debt in the name of making progress.

+The app consists of:
+- A **static frontend**
+- A **backend API** with a **SQLite** database (that can be swapped)

-On the backend I followed clean architecture
+On the backend, I followed Clean Architecture.

-On the frontend my first mistake was not following any architecture, which I deeply regret.
-Now I would follow MVVM.
+On the frontend, I made the mistake of not following any architecture, which I deeply regret (and would have regretted even more if I had to do unit test).
+If I did it again, I’d follow **MVVM** architecture.

 ---

-## Running the app locally
+## 🚀 Running the app locally

 - Clone the repository